Clackamas County (Northwest)--Lake Oswego, West Linn & Wilsonville Cities PUMA, OR

 11.2k people

-As of 2023, 10.1% of Clackamas County (Northwest)--Lake Oswego, West Linn & Wilsonville Cities PUMA, OR residents (10.9k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 10.1% of Clackamas County (Northwest)--Lake Oswego, West Linn & Wilsonville Cities PUMA, OR residents (10.9k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Clackamas County (Northwest)--Lake Oswego, West Linn & Wilsonville Cities PUMA, OR was 10.3%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Clackamas County (Northwest)--Lake Oswego, West Linn & Wilsonville Cities PUMA, OR compared to that of it's neighboring and parent geographies.